When do residential communities open?

 When do I find out my room assignment?

 - Room assignments will be made available to incoming students in early August.

 I have a friend that I want to room with, how do I about selecting them as my roommate?

 - Roommate requests are accepted until June 30th.
 Be advised there is no guarantee that the request can be accommodated.
-Students are assigned to housing based on their Nest assignment which is determined by the first-year seminar the student is assigned to.
-Students who wish to make a request should email the Director of Housing Operations, Susan Salisbury, at firstname.lastname@example.org.
+Students who wish to make a roommate request should indicate this on the housing survey.